ayatokura/ai-openscale/wos-monitor-unstruct.md

       - `pandas`
       - `pyspark` (if not using {{site.data.keyword.DSX}})

-1. Create and deploy your image-based model.
+1. Create and deploy your text-based model.
    2. Load training data into a pandas frame.
    2. Train the model on the data.
    3. Publish the model.